-Fig. 14 shows the link utilization vs. interference-affected channels.
+Fig. 4.5 shows the link utilization vs. interference-affected channels.
 First, we can see that the link utilization is about 31% of the total slots when using DH packets to transmit data.
 However, the link utilization can achieve up to 48% of the total slots when using DM packets to transmit data.
-Since the DM packet incorporates (15, 10) Hamming code, the DM packet only carries about 2/3 of the data compared to the DH packet.
+Since the DM packet incorporates (15,10) Hamming code, the DM packet only carries about 2/3 of the data compared to the DH packet.
 That is, using the DM packet will need to generate more packets in order to transmit the same amount of data.
 Note that when the number of interference-affected channels increases up to 70% of the total channels, the ratio of Better channels to Good channels is below the threshold Ratio^{threshold}.
-Thus, CSD-SAR uses DM packets to fragment the transport layer packets instead of DH packets to resist the interference.
+Thus, CSD-SAR using DM packets to fragment the transport layer packets instead of DH packets to resist the interference.
 This increases the link utilization from 30% to about 50% of the total slots.

-Fig. 14 also shows that using the RR scheduling that did not take channel state information into consideration has lower link utilization when the percentage of interferenceaffected channels increases.
+Fig. 4.5 also shows that using the RR scheduling that did not take channel state information into consideration has lower link utilization when the percentage of interference-affected channels increases.
 The link utilization of the QSD-PR with R-SAR (DH) scheme also decreases when the percentage of interference-affected channels increases up to 90% of the total channels.
-The decrease of link utilization in the RR was primarily due to frequent packet retransmission while in the QSD-PR it was primarily due to delayed transmission to avoid Bad channels.
+The decrease of link utilization in RR was primarily due to frequent packet retransmission while in QSD-PR it was primarily due to delayed transmission to avoid Bad channels.

-Fig. 15 shows the throughput of the piconet by using different packet selection and scheduling schemes.
+Fig. 4.6 shows the throughput of the piconet while using different packet selection and scheduling schemes.
 The throughput shows how much available bandwidth that is actually being used.
-We can see that the throughput kept constant at about 230 kbps (close to the offered data rate)
+We can see that the throughput kept constant at about 230 Kbps (close to the offered data rate) regardless of the number of interference-affected channels of the total channels when applying the QSD-PR with CSD-SAR scheme.
+In contrast, the RR with RSAR scheme would cause the allocated slots not able to satisfy the required data rates of the three flows.